Mekari Qontak

 Document

-A digital file, such as a PDF or Word document, can be stored and shared within a CRM system.
+A digital file, like a PDF or Word, can be stored and shared inside the CRM.

 Drip Campaign